All Products

 10

-• It provides dedicated hardware resources and physical isolation.
+• Dedicated hardware and physical isolation

-• Processor: 3.7 GHz Intel ® Xeon ® E3-1240v6 (Skylake) with a turbo frequency of 4.1 GHz.
+• Processor: 3.7 GHz Intel® Xeon® E3-1240v6 (Skylake) with a turbo frequency of 4.1 GHz

-• All instances are I/O optimized.
+• All instances are I/O-optimized.

-• High-performance applications for gaming and finance.
+• High-performance applications, such as gaming and finance

-• High-performance web servers.
+• High-performance web servers

-• Enterprise applications, such as high-performance databases.
+• Enterprise-level applications, such as high-performance databases

 Instance type